 The reduction gear comprises a worm and a pinion.
 The end of the worm can be seen on the starboard side, it has a 1/2" socket to allow emergency furling.
+The worm shaft is made from corrosion resistant stainless steel and the threaded part of hardened steel.
 The worm is supported in the housing on two angular-contact bearings.

-The pinion is made from bronze and is supported in the motor housing with roller bearings.
+The pinion is made from bronze and is supported in the motor housing.
+The bearing has an external aluminium bearing race and torlon balls.